Judge's rejection of jury's execution recommendation is rare

 1989 — A jury’s death sentence for Eddie Robertson, of Dayton, convicted of fatally shooting Stephanie Hiatt in a 1988 robbery, was overridden by Judge William MacMillan Jr. of Montgomery County Common Pleas Court.
 MacMillan cited Robertson’s lack of a significant criminal history, his relative youth (30), his pursuit of education beyond high school and the lack of an advance plan to kill anyone.
 MacMillan said it appeared Robertson shot Hiatt on the spur of the moment, fearing she recognized him.

 1999 — A jury’s death sentence for Gregory Crawford, of Valley City, convicted of beating Gene Palmer to death during a robbery, was overridden by Judge Mark Wiest of Wayne County Common Pleas Court.
-Wiest cited Palmer’s age (37), his good behavior in jail, Crawford’s strong relationship with his family, his work completing his high school degree and his religious conversion.
+Wiest cited Crawford’s age (37), his good behavior in jail, Crawford’s strong relationship with his family, his work completing his high school degree and his religious conversion.

 2000 — A jury’s death sentence for Christopher Fuller, of Hamilton, convicted of killing his 2-year-old daughter after trying to rape her, was overridden by Judge Matthew Crehan of Butler County Common Pleas Court.
 Crehan cited Fuller’s job supporting his family, his military service, his lack of a prior criminal record and the remorse he showed over the girl’s death.

-Note: This story has been corrected to show that Judge Mark Wiest cited Crawford’s age, not Palmer’s age, and Crawford’s good behavior in jail, not Palmer’s.